Sonali-2147/Casting-number-detection-YOLO-WITH-IMAGE-as-input/README.md

 # Casting-number-detection-YOLO-WITH-IMAGE-as-input

-Here is a README file for the provided code:

----

-# YOLOv8 + Tesseract for Number Detection and Text Recognition

 This Python project uses YOLOv8 for detecting regions containing numbers in an image and Tesseract OCR to extract and recognize those numbers.
 The detected regions are processed and bounding boxes with the recognized text are drawn on the output image.

 ## Requirements